mongodb/docs-realm/examples/dotnet/README.md

       created.
 Make sure both are selected and then click ``OK``.

    f.
 Back in the Manage Nuget Packages dialog, select your new source in the
-      dropdown, and your should see your two packages.
-Select botyh, and confirm in the right pane that you are installing version 10.0.0-alpha.xyz where xyz is the latest version you downloaded.
+      dropdown, and you should see your two packages.
+Select both, and confirm in the right pane that you are installing version 10.0.0-alpha.xyz where xyz is the latest version you downloaded.

    g.
 Click Add Packages.